acilsd/cards/README.md

 --- A very simple App, build with React, Redux and some useful libs

---- Study algorithm has been found somewhere in the internet (cannot remember where :3)
+--- Study algorithm was found somewhere in the internet (cannot remember where :3)

 $npm install